-All entering students must complete a letter of intent (LOI) that we are to keep in Filebound that covers:
+All entering students must complete a letter of intent (LOI):

 - 1. Relevance of career goals

-- 2. Aptitutde for graduate-level study
+- 2. Aptitude for graduate-level study

-- 3. Potential success in forming effective couseling relationships
+- 3. Potential success in forming effective counseling relationships

 - 4. Respect for cultural differences

 Students must also provide two letters of recommendations to be reviewed by the Grand Canyon University counseling admission panel.